isomerpages/nrf-gyss/_gyss-2026/External Ecosystem Events.md

 variant: tiptap
 description: ""
 ---
-<p>Throughout the week of GYSS 2026, the laureates will also be giving talks
+<p>Throughout the week of the GYSS 2026, the laureates will also be giving
-at various partner events across Singapore.
+talks at various partner events across Singapore.
 These events are open to the public.</p>
 <h3>6 JANUARY 2026</h3>
 <blockquote>
 <p><strong>IAS Lee Kong Chian Distinguished Professor Public Lecture – Prof David Baker</strong>